The total gain or loss (as a percentage) that an investment realises over a given time period.

 A target against which investment performance is measured.
 A benchmark is usually an index or the average performance of other similar funds.

-The shares in companies with the highest status as investments.
+The shares in companies with the highest status as investments that have a large market capitalisation.

 A form of loan paying a generally agreed rate of interest over a fixed term, with the principal paid at maturity.
 Bonds may be issued by governments or companies.
 Bonds can generally be traded on the stock market and therefore may trade above or below their issue price.